Leo7k/GenerateGUIforCLI/README.md

 If you initiate GenerateGUIforCLI outside of a web browser, you have the option to run the intended application right from the GUI.
 To do this, click the "Execute" button.

 # Where to get a JSON file with command line argument descriptions?
-If you don't have a JSON file with command line argument descriptions for your specific application, you need to create one using the textual description available through the 'help' or '/?' commands.
-Then, follow the [JSON Schema](https://github.com/Leo7k/GenerateGUIforCLI/blob/main/generateGUIforCLI_schema_2019-09.json) and use it with the GenerateGUIforCLI tool.
+If you don't have a JSON file with command line argument descriptions for your specific application, you need to
+1. get textual description of command line arguments (usually available through the 'help' or '/?' commands)
+2. create your own JSON file with command line arguments description according to [JSON Schema](https://github.com/Leo7k/GenerateGUIforCLI/blob/main/generateGUIforCLI_schema_2019-09.json).
 An example of a correct description of command line arguments in the required format can be found in the file `example.json`.
+You may use [JSON Editor](https://json-editor.github.io/json-editor/) or another JSON Editor with GUI.